cnlohr/cnlohr_tricks/README.md

 8. Is there something to compiler doesn't understand how to optimize about your problem.
 If so, you can sometimes resole this with asm volatile.
 (See [my Hackaday 2022 talk](https://www.youtube.com/watch?v=Gelf0AyVGy4) or [my page on assembly optimization in C](https://github.com/cnlohr/assembly-notes))
 9. You find that you know best and the compiler doesn't.
 You give up and rewrite the function in a .S file.
 (But crib all the good parts the compiler found from godbolt.org)

+Threading can happen anywhere from 1 to 9 depending on your use case, for instance if you just need to do something quick and dirty, threading might be first.
+But, keep in mind it doesn't "buy you" anything, in that if you are going nowhere fast.
+You'll still be going nowhere.
+Just faster.

 ### Two's complement

 All modern comptuers store numbers in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
 Basically for unsigned numbers, you can binary count up.